-four fields: the X coordinate and the Y coordinate which identify the grid cell, the block identifier assigned by the Census, and the percent of that block assigned to the grid cell.
+The process described above was performed separately for 1990 and 2000, as the block boundaries had changed between the Censuses.
+This process resulted in two tables, each with four fields: the X coordinate and the Y coordinate which identify the grid cell, the block identifier assigned by the Census, and the percent of that block assigned to the grid cell.

 Calculating Populations.
 For each block assigned to a grid cell, the block populations were multiplied by the percent of that block assigned to that grid cell.
 Those values were then summed over each grid cell.
-This process was performed separately for 1990 and 2000, resulting in two grid cell level datasets, each containing the ten age-sex population groups listed above.11 For 1990, there were 6,116,345 populated grid cells; for 2000, there were 6,093,796.
+This process was performed separately for 1990 and 2000, resulting in two grid cell level datasets, each containing the ten age-sex population groups listed above.18 For 1990, there were 6,116,345 populated grid cells; for 2000, there were 6,093,796.
 These datasets can be found in the model database as "Census90" and "Census00."
 To create annual datasets for 1991 through 1999, a straight-line interpolation at the grid cell-level is performed within the model between the two data sets.
-The line is extrapolated backward to create annual datasets for 1988 and 1989 and forward to create the datasets for 2001 and 2002.
+The line is extrapolated backward to create annual datasets for 1988 and 1989 and forward to create the datasets for 2001 through 2005.